 For many years now horse owners have either been using linseed oil and more recently flaxseed oil for horses.
 Initially, they would have used the actual flaxseed and more recently use the oil variant.

 What many people don’t realize is that linseed oil and flax oil are one and the same thing.
 The only difference between the two is that the flax version has been brought up to strict food hygiene standards, so as it can be sold in supermarkets and health stores.

 Equine flaxseed oil is not the same as the oil you will get for humans, therefore the version for humans should not be given to any animal.
 I know of one man who used his own flaxseed oil to supplement the diet of his cat.
 He spent a long time cleaning around the house if you understand what I mean.

 Dosage of Flaxseed Oil For Horses

-The recommended does of Equine flaxseed oil is 30 ml per day.
-All you need to do is pour this oil over the horse's food so that makes it quick and easy.
+The recommended dose of Equine flaxseed oil is 30 ml per day.
+All you need to do is pour this oil over the horse’s food so that makes it quick and easy.
 Omega 3 is not used in normal horse feeds so this oil will act as a supplement and provide that fatty acid.
 Many owners have stated that they have seen a difference in coat shine in as little as a couple of weeks.